ViniciosLugli/Lugli-language-interpreter/README.md

 # Lugli language interpreter
 My 'Lugli' language interpreter for learning purposes, written in rust.
-This language is to be a subset for other purposes, for example, a simple language to use on math problems and logical learning, but also it is a good example of how to write a compiler.
+This language is to be a subset for other purposes, for example, a simple language to use on math problems and logical learning, but also it is a good example of how to write a interpreter.

-# Compiler usage / commands
+# Interpreter usage / commands
 ### Run
 ```bash
 [Executable] run <file path>